 For both types of investigations, obstruction to an investigation (i.e., providing false or misleading information) can be sanctioned by a fine of up to 1 per cent of the total turnover of a company.
-In principle, legal privilege may be denied to the investigators.
-To determine which documents are thus protected, the company's external counsel will send to the investigators a list of documents considered as protected within a short period following a dawn raid, as determined by the Authority.
+In principle, legal privilege may be denied to the investigators, provided the relevant documents concern the exercise of the rights of defence.5 To determine which documents are thus protected, the company's external counsel will send to the investigators a list of documents considered as protected within a short period following a dawn raid, as determined by the Authority.
 The investigators will then review this list, jointly with the company's external counsel, and remove any documents they consider to be covered by legal privilege from the investigative file.

 Business secrets cannot be withheld from the investigators but their protection in relation to other parties to the procedure may be requested at a later stage.
 When such a request is accepted, other parties will have access to a non-confidential version of these documents and a summary of the documents.
 Confidential information that is useful to a party's rights of defence can be declassified during the course of the proceedings.

 Ending the investigation: final decision

 The Authority can adopt a decision to close the proceedings (i.e., without imposing a sanction) at any stage of the procedure.

 If the investigative services propose closing the proceedings, the parties and a representative of the Minister of the Economy can access the file and submit their observations within two months.
 The Authority can then either close the case or request further investigations.